Frequently Asked Questions

 Below you can find answers to the most common questions we are asked about our summer courses.
 If you can’t find the answers to your questions here, the CLAC team are available 7 days a week to speak to you personally on the phone or by email to answer any queries you may have.
 Please click on relevant question below for detailed answers.

-100 hours of English each week through interactive classes, specialised activities, excursions and social events.
-English language tuition, full board onsite accommodation, 3 meals each day-plus snacks, an exciting social programme of activities, return airport transfers (scheduled dates), insurance, center induction and orientation, one full day excursion per week, regular social events such as awards ceremonies and disco’s, a CLAC course T-shirt, photo memories, certificates, class prizes and a written report.
-Find out more information here.
+Interactive classes, specialised activities, excursions and social events.
+Language tuition, full board onsite accommodation, 3 meals each day-plus snacks, an exciting social programme of activities, return airport transfers (scheduled dates), insurance, one full day excursion per week, special events e.g. barbecues, shows etc.

 You can book a course at CLAC by completing our booking form here.
-You will then be asked to pay a deposit of £500 or pay the full fees.
-If your child is accepted, the administrator will contact you with payment confirmation and a Pre-Course Handbook with information on what students need to bring to the course, welfare, insurance, arrival and departure procedures etc. The CLAC administrator is available 7 days a week to speak to personally for any queries.
+You will then be asked to pay a deposit to secure your booking.
+If your child is accepted, the administrator will contact you with payment confirmation.

 CLAC provides free Wifi access during scheduled times for students.
-This time is restricted so that students make the most of their opportunity to enjoy time mixing and speaking in English together.
-The times vary according to age groups are displayed for students around the center.
-Please note that Great Ballard and Slindon College are old buildings situated in extensive countryside, so connections may not always be strong.
+This time is restricted so that students make the most of their opportunity to enjoy time mixing and making friends.
+The times vary according to age groups are displayed for students around the centre.

 Several children who attend CLAC may be almost bi-lingual, have one or both parents who are English, have had an English au pair or been to school in England etc. The ‘Top Group’ at CLAC is always of a good Advanced Level and these students can work together on improving fluency, writing, vocabulary, idioms etc.

-Yes.
-Money, return tickets, passports and I.D. cards are handed in to the Center Manager’s office on arrival for safe keeping.
+Yes. money, return tickets, passports and I.D. cards are handed in to the Centre Manager’s office on arrival for safe keeping.
 There is a secure system for keeping and recording pocket money.
 Students may access the ”CLAC Bank” to check their balance, withdraw and give back money during certain times displayed in the office.

 Yes.
-Our staff live on-site and their bedrooms are well positioned for close supervision and 24 hour on-call care at both Great Ballard and Slindon College.
-The safety of students and peace of mind of parents are CLAC’s top priority.
-Both centers have an experienced residential Housemother who oversees the welfare of the students.
+Our staff live on-site and their bedrooms are well positioned for close supervision and 24 hour on-call care at Old Buckenham Hall The safety of students and peace of mind of parents are CLAC’s top priority.
+Old Buckenham Hall has an experienced residential Housemother who oversees the welfare of the students.

 Yes.
 The food at CLAC is cooked on site.
 There are usually at least two hot choices available for lunch and dinner – one of them is always vegetarian- and there is always a salad bar with bread and fresh fruit available.
 Special dietary requirements can be accommodated – please inform the CLAC office team before the course begins.

 Yes.
 A CLAC priority is to enrol students of as many different nationalities as possible.
-CLAC limits as much as possible the number of students who share the same mother tongue so that students are motivated to speak more English and form international friendships.
-Find out more.
+CLAC limits as much as possible the number of students who share the same mother tongue so that students are motivated to form international friendships.

 CLAC does not recommend that students arrive or depart outside the scheduled course dates as it would lead to disruption of both CLAC administrative procedures and the students studies during their stay.
 The courses are designed to begin with a placement test and end with an Awards Ceremony with no interruption.